tsmtzs/pieceForSmartphoneOrchestra/SOFTWARE-SETUP-GUIDE.md

 4. [`mkcert`](https://github.com/FiloSottile/mkcert) (version `1.4.3`)

 	The web server of *Piece for Smartphone Orchestra* distributes content over a TLS network.
-	`mkcert` is an easy to use program that produces TLS certificates for local networks.
+	`mkcert` is an easy to use program that produces TLS certificates for localy trusted networks.
 	To install it follow the directions in [mkcert-installation](https://github.com/FiloSottile/mkcert#installation).